The Anti-Glam Gala

 Williamstown Early Music Presents Seven Times Salt

-Review of Seven Times Salt performance, Williamstown, MA
+Concert Review: Seven Times Salt performance, Williamstown, MA

-by Michael Miller found on www.berkshirefinearts.com | December 23, 2006
+by Michael Miller found on www.berkshirefinearts.com

 "As harmonious as she appeared to be with her collaborators, she enriched the evening by adding an additional individuality of particular authority and charm.
 Her voice is flexible and attractive in all registers, and she projected a thorough command of the music and texts, whether they were pastoral, devotional, humorous, or simply full of jolly spirits."